A topic from the subject of Analytical Chemistry in Chemistry.

 Analytical chemistry is indispensable in the food industry, ensuring food quality, safety, and authenticity.
 By analyzing food composition, detecting contaminants, evaluating food additives, and conducting sensory evaluations, analytical chemists play a vital role in protecting consumer health and maintaining confidence in the food supply.

-Experiment: \"Applications of Analytical Chemistry in Food Industry\"
+Experiment: "Applications of Analytical Chemistry in Food Industry"

 This experiment demonstrates how analytical chemistry is used in the food industry to ensure the quality and safety of food products.
+It will cover determining moisture content, measuring pH, and detecting pesticides.

 Objectives:

-• To determine the moisture content of a food sample
+• To determine the moisture content of a food sample using the oven drying method.

-• To measure the pH of a food sample
+• To measure the pH of a food sample using a calibrated pH meter.

-• To detect the presence of pesticides in a food sample
+• To detect the presence of pesticides in a food sample using Gas Chromatography (GC).

 Procedure: